 The resort uses exquisite furnishings in every space and offers views, no matter where you look.

 “This is a proud moment for Nihiwatu, the people of Sumba and Indonesia.
 We have stretched our imaginations beyond the common perception of paradise and created a destination of geographic opulence and unregulated freedom that allows guests to thrive at the edge of wildness,” said Nihiwatu Managing Partner James McBride.

 “From the wellness of yoga high above the trees to hiking with water buffalo, it is at once serene and unexpectedly thrilling,” McBride added.

-A portion of Nihiwatu’s profits are now directed into the Sumba Foundation established by Nihiwatu founder Claude Graves, and Sean Downs 2001.
-The foundation runs a number of initiatives to benefit the community including setting up medical clinics, creating wells and water stations, and feeding young children as part of a malnourishment program.
+Nihiwatu’s profits are now directed into the Sumba Foundation established by Nihiwatu founder Claude Graves and Sean Downs 2001.
+The foundation runs several initiatives to benefit the community, including setting up medical clinics, creating wells and water stations, and feeding young children as part of a malnourishment program.